SantiMit1/tailwind-tooltip/README.md

 ```

 #### Plugin Implementation
-> Use the plugin in your Tailwind CSS project:
+> Add the plugin to your Tailwind CSS project:

 ```js
 // tailwind.config.mjs